 Wealthy Romans often wore rings below the knuckle.
 This might seem odd to us today, but it served to accentuate their display, especially when eating and gesturing at social gatherings.

-A common misnomer is where Roman rings are described as 'child's rings' on account of their size.
+A common misnomer is when Roman rings are described as 'child's rings' on account of their size.
 This is often incorrect, as these smaller rings would have fitted nicely below the knuckle, especially on female hands.

 Condition: Very good.